Latest | 13 min read

 As for cons, a native app developer’s assistance is still required.
 Also, it is hard to adapt React Native-based apps to all Android devices.

-If you want to know more about React Native, we recommend reading our comprehensive guide dedicated to RN.
+If you want to know more about React Native, this article may be interesting for you: React Native Pros and Cons.
 React Native is considered one of the best mobile app development frameworks in the cross-platform sector.

 The Flutter framework is the one created by Google, and it is an open-source UI toolkit for the development of cross-platform apps with one codebase.
 Apps built with Flutter have a full-fledged native-like functionality.
 Flutter doesn’t use native components; all UI elements are created using Flutter’s custom graphic engine.
 Also, developers need to be skilled in Dart programming language to use Flutter (Dart is also a Google brainchild).